wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

           - As listed in Enums ([S6 Text](S6-Enums)), known `“ReshapeNerveModes”` include

-              - `“CIRCLE”`: The program creates a circular nerve boundary with a preserved cross-sectional area (i.e., for multifascicular nerves/nerves that have epineurium).
+            1. `“CIRCLE”`: The program creates a circular nerve boundary with a preserved cross-sectional area (i.e., for multifascicular nerves/nerves that have epineurium).
-              - `“NONE”`: The program does not deform the nerve boundary (i.e., for monofascicular nerves/nerves that do not have epineurium).
+            2. `“NONE”`: The program does not deform the nerve boundary (i.e., for monofascicular nerves/nerves that do not have epineurium).

-      - `“scale_input”`: The value (String) is the `“ScaleInputMode”` that tells the program which type of scale input to look for.
+      - `“shrinkage_definition”`: The value (String) is the `“ShrinkageMode”` that tells the program how to interpret the "scale"->"shrinkage" parameter, which is provided as a decimal (i.e., 0.2 = 20%).
+        Optional, but assumes the mode "LENGTH_FORWARDS if omitted, since this was the original behavior before this mode was added.

-          - As listed in Enums ([S6 Text](S6-Enums)), known `“ScaleInputModes”` include
+          - As listed in Enums ([S6 Text](S6-Enums)), known `“ShrinkageModes”` include

-              - `“MASK”`: The program will determine image scale from the user's scale bar mask image and the `scale_bar_length` parameter.
-              - `“RATIO”`: The program will use the scale directly specified in `scale_ratio`.
-If using this option, a scale bar image need not be provided.
+            1. `“LENGTH_BACKWARDS”`: The value for "scale"->"shrinkage" refers to how much the length (e.g., radius, diameter, or perimeter) of the nerve cross section was reduced from the fresh tissue to the imaged tissue.
+Formula: r_post = r_original * (1-shrinkage)
+            2. `“LENGTH_FORWARDS”`: The value for "scale"->"shrinkage" refers to how much the length (e.g., radius, diameter, or perimeter) of the nerve cross section increases from the imaged tissue to the fresh tissue.
+Formula: r_post = r_original / (1+shrinkage)
+            1. `“AREA_BACKWARDS”`: The value for "scale"->"shrinkage" refers to how much the area of the nerve cross section was reduced from the fresh tissue to the imaged tissue.
+Formula: A_post = A_original * (1-shrinkage)
+            2. `“AREA_FORWARDS”`: The value for "scale"->"shrinkage" refers to how much the area of the nerve cross section increases from the imaged tissue to the fresh tissue.
+Formula: A_post = A_original / (1+shrinkage)

     <!-- end list -->